chainstack/docs/docs/tutorials/cronos/nft-dutch-auction-contract-with-hardhat.md

 # Dutch auction smart contracts on Cronos with Hardhat

-Dutch auction is a type of an auction in which the initial price of an NFT starts at its ceiling and lowers by a small amount at set intervals.
+A Dutch auction is a type of an auction in which the initial price of an NFT starts at its ceiling and lowers by a small amount at set intervals.
 Buyers make bids at reduced prices until the end of an auction.
 A Dutch auction continues until either all assets are sold out or the auction time ends.

-The objective of this tutorial is to make you familiar with the Cronos network, Hardhat, and the Dutch auction smart contracts.
-In the end of the tutorial, you can create a simple Dutch auction smart contract that help you sell your NFTs to the highest bidder.
+The objective of this tutorial is to familiarize you with the Cronos network, Hardhat, and Dutch auction smart contracts.
+In the end of the tutorial, you will be able to create a simple Dutch auction smart contract to help you sell your NFTs to the highest bidder.

 Specifically, in this tutorial, you will:

 * Create a Dutch auction smart contract.
 * Deploy and verify the contract on the Cronos testnet through a node deployed with Chainstack.
-* Interact with the deployed contract
+* Interact with the deployed contract.

 ## Prerequisites